andytuba/RESGulp/README.md

 Want to zip up your files?
 Tasks exist for this, but you will need to edit gulpfile.js

-Open gulpfile.js with your favorite text editor (that can handle js)
+Open gulpfile.js with your favourite text editor (that can handle js)

 Scroll down until you see "//Zip Tasks"